Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 2 DUBAI

-This morning, your PRIVATE GUIDED SIGHTSEEING begins with a WALKING TOUR through the narrow lanes of the historic Bastakiya Quarter.
+This morning, your GUIDED SIGHTSEEING begins with a WALKING TOUR through the narrow lanes of the historic Bastakiya Quarter.
 Next, explore the souks (markets), including the SPICE SOUK with its aromas of exotic spices, and the GOLD SOUK with its 220 glittering shop windows.
 Lastly, visit BURJ KHALIFA, the world’s tallest building.
 Here, ascend to the AT THE TOP observation deck on the 124th floor for spectacular views and a presentation on Dubai’s history.
 The remainder of the day is at your leisure.
+NOTE:Many sites in Dubai are closed on Fridays.
+In these instances, today’s sightseeing will take place on day 3.

 Day 3 DUBAI